woltapp/browserbug/README.md

 transpilation via Babel, SWC, and PostCSS, in order to avoid transpiling for unsupported browsers.

-Thus, by using browserslist as the source of truth for the rules, you are prompted to change things **at a pace dictated by your project's browser support**, instead of arbitrary version numbers.
+By using browserslist as the source of truth for the rules, you are prompted to change things **at a pace dictated by your project's browser support**, instead of arbitrary version numbers.

-While automated tools and code transpilation go a long way, there are categories of bugs, workarounds and manual feature detection, that require some manual annotation.
+While automated tools and code transpilation go a long way, there are categoriesof bugs, workarounds and manual feature detection, that require some manual annotation.
 We hope that these rules help you keep your codebase tidy for years to come.

 ## Where to go from here